freerange/site/soups/show-and-tell/show-and-tell-38.snip.markdown

 ---

-## WordPress site hacked
+## WordPress site hack

 I kicked off the evening by talking about my attempts at repairing a hacked WordPress site.

 We discovered the hack when we noticed that the site was redirecting to a porn site.
 We spoke to the website host and they identified a number of suspect .php files that we promptly removed.
 We thought this was the end of it until we got some reports of it continuing to redirect to other websites.
 I couldn't immediately replicate the problem and so wondered whether the redirects might've been cached by certain browsers.
-Some further investigation revealed this not to be the case: I was able to replicate the problem by manually setting my user agent.
+Further investigation revealed this not to be the case: I was able to replicate the problem by manually setting my user agent.
 I eventually found the culprit hidden in a number of .htaccess files that had been written to the WordPress installation.
 These .htaccess files contained redirect rules that only applied when certain conditions were met (including based on the user agent).
 Removing the suspect .htaccess files appears to fix the problem!

 I also investigated some of the rogue php files that had been uploaded.
 They were obfuscated so I used Ruby to unobfuscate the code to try to understand what was happening.
 Ben's best guess was that it was used as part of a DDOS attack.
 The php would make a request to another website with some element of randomness.

 Ben mentioned the [DXW Security][dxw-security] site as a good resource for these sort of problems.

-I never got to the bottom of the cause of the hack in the first place.

 [dxw-security]: https://security.dxw.com/